 Exerpeutic 1000XL (300 Lbs capacity)

 The Exerpeutic 1000XL is a manually driven model especially suited for people who want to workout a few times a week.
-This model is what I call ‘basic’ because it doesn’t have a lot of options and is non-electric.
+This model is what I call ‘basic’ because it doesn’t have a lot of features and is non-electric.

 Keep in mind that the feel of a workout on a non-electric elliptical is different from an electric machine.
 Some people prefer one over the other.